mims-harvard/ClinVec/README.md

 ### "I want to recreate the entire paper because I liked it so much"

 Thank you for the flattery.
 We've provided individual Jupyter notebooks for each of the main analyses presented in the paper under `analyses/`.
 You will need to download the embeddings and associated key file (mapping indices to node names) here and change the file location at the top of each notebook.

-Note that we provide a modified version of the phenotype risk score analysis using synthetic data since this analysis requires individual-level patient data.

 <h2 id="tutorial">Tutorial </h2>